IslaBlairSaloni/java/java_notes.md

 ```
 **Enhanced For Loop**

-* also called for eacch llop
+* also called for each loop
 * more efficient way to retrieve array of elements rather than using array indexes.
 Eg:
 ```java